andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

 ### Writing debug* as a function

-Let's write a simple function that logs our result to tap and returns the result of the function to the expression that is calling tap.
+Let's write a simple function that writes our result to tap and then returns the result of the function to the expression that is calling tap.

 ```clojure
 (reset! debug [])